triciasawyer/Reading-notes-401/class-06.md

 **Why might you use something like Bcrypt?**
 Bcrypt automatically generates a random salt for each password that is hashed.
 The salt is combined with the password before hashing to create a unique input, ensuring that even users with the same password will have different hash codes.
-Bcrypt also has employs multiple rounds of hashing.
+Bcrypt also employs multiple rounds of hashing.
 The number of rounds is determined by the cost factor.
 The multiple rounds significantly increase the time it takes to hash a password, making it more resistant to attacks.

 ## Basic AUTH